 Anthony P. Vanky

 tl;dr: Anthony Vanky is an urbanist and researcher in data-centric processes and sensing technologies.
-He is currently teaching at Columbia University GSAPP and previously affiliated with the MIT Urban Studies and Planning, MIT designX and the MIT Senseable City Lab.
+He is currently teaching at the University of Michigan Taubman College, and previously affiliated with the Columbia University GSAPP, MIT Urban Studies and Planning, MIT designX and the MIT Senseable City Lab.
 Anthony looks at data, design, and cities, and keeps busy otherwise.